rjkviegas/skills-workshops/practicals/object_oriented_design/refactoring.md

 > We can now do this refactor cycle again in each class, extracting `header` to a constant and injecting `Printer` as a dependency to `Calculator`.

 **Notice how I didn't design this to happen.
 By using extract variable, extract method, and extract class, the design 'emerged' from the code.
 Also – the original test still works.**

+## Exercise 1: Extract variable

+Head to [this repo](https://github.com/sjmog/refactoring_exercises/tree/master/extract_variable) and use the extract variable technique in each of the examples.

+## Exercise 2: Extract method

+Head to [this repo](https://github.com/sjmog/refactoring_exercises/tree/master/extract_method) and use the extract method technique in each of the examples.
+You may need to extract variable, too.

+## Exercise 3: Extract class

+Head to [this repo](https://github.com/sjmog/refactoring_exercises/tree/master/extract_class) and use the extract class technique in each of the examples.
+You may need to extract methods and variables, too.